-- (7) Criminal Record checks.
-Applicants should be aware that criminal record checks are required. - (8) Deposit: Applicants are advised of the decision of the Admissions Committee in the Spring.
+- (8) Deposit: Applicants are advised of the decision of the Admissions Committee in the Spring.
 Successful applicants, on accepting a place in the first-year class, must send a nonrefundable tuition deposit payable to the University of Alberta.
 This deposit is credited to tuition fees when the student registers.
-Should a candidate withdraw after accepting a position or not meet specified conditions within the time allowed as stated in the offer of admission, this deposit is forfeited.

-(9) Students admitted to the MD program must present all required documentation to the Faculty office before orientation.
+Should a candidate withdraw after accepting a position or not meet specified conditions within the time allowed as stated in the offer of admission, this deposit is forfeited. - (9) Students admitted to the MD program must present all required documentation to the Faculty office before orientation.
 Documentation includes photos and the College of Physicians and Surgeons form.